YiquanWei/cmpm120_3b/README.md

 # Moonlight Factory

 Platformer game made for CMPM 120 using Phaser and Tiled.
+Collect all the coins to win the game.

 ## Controls